My finished publications are listed below.

-- A p-adic analogue of the conjecture of Birch and Swinnerton-Dyer for modular abelian varieties [arxiv] (33 pages), with Jennifer S. Balakrishnan and J. Steffen Müller, 2012, submitted
+- A p-adic analogue of the conjecture of Birch and Swinnerton-Dyer for modular abelian varieties [arxiv] (33 pages), with Jennifer S. Balakrishnan and J. Steffen Muller, 2013, accepted

-- p-adic Heights of Heegner Points and Anticyclotomic Lambda-Adic Regulators (34 pages), with Jennifer S. Balakrishnan and Mirela Ciperiani, 2012, submitted
+- p-adic Heights of Heegner Points and Anticyclotomic Lambda-Adic Regulators (34 pages), with Jennifer S. Balakrishnan and Mirela Ciperiani, 2013, accepted

-- Non-commutative Iwasawa theory for modular forms (40 pages), with John Coates, Tim Dokchitser, Zhibin Liang, and Ramdorai Sujatha, 2012, to appear.
+- Non-commutative Iwasawa theory for modular forms (40 pages), with John Coates, Tim Dokchitser, Zhibin Liang, and Ramdorai Sujatha, 2012, accepted.

 - A Database Of Elliptic Curves Over Q(sqrt(5)) -- First

-Report (16 pages), with Jonathan Bober, Alyson Deines, Ariah Klages-Mundt, Benjamin LeVeque, R. Andrew Ohana, Ashwath Rabindranath, Paul Sharaba, 2012, to appear in ANTS.
+Report (16 pages), with Jonathan Bober, Alyson Deines, Ariah Klages-Mundt, Benjamin LeVeque, R. Andrew Ohana, Ashwath Rabindranath, Paul Sharaba, 2012, in ANTS.

-- Numerical computation of Chow-Heegner points associated to pairs of elliptic curves (12 pages), 2011, to appear.
+- Numerical computation of Chow-Heegner points associated to pairs of elliptic curves (12 pages), 2011.

 - Sage: Creating a Viable Free Open Source Alternative to Magma, Maple, Mathematica, and MATLAB (9 pages), 2011, to appear in the FoCM 2011 proceedings.